bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 }
 ```

-In this example object, if the property DeleteThisRow is set to true, the record in the destination will be deleted
+In this example object, if the property DeleteThisRow is set to true, the record in the destination will be deleted if there is a already matching record in the destination table.
-if it matches with the Key property that is flagged with the attribute IdColumn.

 ### Cache Mode

 By default, the DbMerge will always load all data from the destination into memory first.
 If you want to avoid this,
-e.g. because your target table is quite bit, consider to set the CacheMode to `CacheMode.Partial`.
+e.g. because your target table is quite big, consider to set the CacheMode to `CacheMode.Partial`.

 ```C#
 DbMerge<MyMergeRow> merge = new DbMerge<MyMergeRow>(connection, "DestinationTable");
 merge.CacheMode = CacheMode.Partial;
 ```

+Now data from the destination is only loaded into memory for the records that are currently processed.

 ### Delta table